meowica/NX1-Mod/README.md

 - printf outputs to the console log file (MP/SP)
 - Removed un-needed build version from the external console window (MP/SP)
 - NX1-Host is the default host name, used to be CoD4Host (MP)
+- NX1 is now the game name, instead of NX1 (MP)
+- Added game init print (SP)
 - Game no longer performs a session sanity check (MP/SP)
 - SP BSP resolving works in MP (and vice versa) (MP/SP)
 - Reallocated some asset sizes (MP/SP):